Europäische und Internationale Kooperationen

 The Institute of Chemistry and Biotechnology (ICBT) has been remarkably successful in the first calls of Horizon 2020, winning three proposals bringing in total approximately 2 million euros for the institute, thanks to our excellent research and outstanding scientists, cutting-edge technologies, and strong European R&I strategy as well as efficient professional networks.
 For more information please contact Prof. Dr. Christian Hinderling.

-At the moment we are working on three Horizon 2020 projects under the SPIRE umbrella:
+Our latest Horizon 2020 projects under the SPIRE umbrella:

 - ProPAT - Integrated Process Control SPIRE-1 2014 project coordinated by a Spanish innovative SME IRIS, with a total budget of approx. 6 million euros, and 16 partners aims to develop novel sensors and analysers for providing measurements on composition, particle size and local bulk properties, as well as more traditional but smart sensors for measuring other process parameters, such as temperature, flowrate, pressure, etc., and integrate them into a versatile global control platform for data acquisition, data processing & mining and User Interface in order to measure properties of process streams and products, accurately and in real-time.
 The platform also provides selflearning and predictive capabilities aimed for dramatically reducing overcosts derived from even slight deviations from the optimum process.
 ProPAT Partners are working together from academia to industry to improve resource efficiency in process industries.
 Our budget is approx. 400.000 euros for the next 4 years (01.01.2015-01.01.2019), and our leading scientist is Prof. Dr. Chahan Yeretzian, head of Centre for Analytical and Physical Chemistry who works together with Prof. Dr. Peter Lienemann, Dr. Ivana Kroslakova and Dr. Sebastian Opitz from ICBC and with Mathias Stucki, from the Center for Ecological Engineering.
 See the CORDIS webpage on ProPAT.